Improve your writing while exploring the Berkshires.

 - There are no reimbursements for lost, damaged or stolen items.

 Please schedule expensive items—phones, cameras, bicycles, etc.—on your homeowners insurance policy.

 - Overland provides you with a laptop.
 If you have writing samples you want to bring with you, bring those documents on a flash drive or as a hard copy.

 - Who will my child have for a writing teacher?

-Mallory Tarses taught high school English for 16 years in Los Angeles, California, and Wilmington, North Carolina.
-She now teaches American Literature, AP Language and SAT Preparation courses.
-She received her B.A. from Brown University, her M.F.A. from The Johns Hopkins Writing Seminars and her M.A. in Fiction Writing from the University of North Carolina at Wilmington.
-Mallory has taught the Writing & Hiking New England program for five summers.
+Mallory Tarses has taught high school English for 18 years in Los Angeles, California and Wilmington, North Carolina.
+In September, she will begin her 15th year at Cape Fear Academy, teaching American Literature, AP Language, and SAT Preparation courses.
+She received her B.A. from Brown University, her M.F.A. from The Johns Hopkins Writing Seminars, and her M.A. in Fiction Writing from the University of North Carolina at Wilmington.
+Her short stories have appeared in Ploughshares, the North American Review, the Kansas Quarterly/Arkansas Review and other literary magazines.
+Mallory is returning to teach the Writing & Hiking New England class for her seventh summer.

 - What is the weather like on Writing & Hiking New England?